Muiñeira: Characteristics of the muiñeira

 It is played at a fast tempo.
 Dancers often form a circle or parallel threes.
 Often jumps are incorporated, synchronized with percussion accompaniment: a snare-drum known as the tamboril (a wooden natural-skinned drum with gut snares), and the bombo, a bass drum.

-Examples of the genre recommended by native Spanish commentators include ' ' Muiñeira de Chantada' ' and to ' ' Muiñeira de Lugo' '.
+Examples of the genre recommended by native Galician commentators include ' ' Muiñeira de Chantada' ' and to ' ' Muiñeira de Lugo' '.

 Notable performers

 Carlos Núñez

 According to RootsWorld"the most prominent gaita virtuoso in Galicia, and one of the world's best, is Carlos Núñez.
 He often tours and records with The Chieftains, who consider him an auxiliary member of the group".
 Núñez performed a "Muneira de Chantada" with the Chieftains in early 2008, which featured Irish foot dancing.

 Susana Seivane

 Susana Seivane Hoyo (born 25 August 1976) is a Galician gaita (bagpipes) player born in Barcelona, Spain, into a family of well-known Galician luthiers and musicians, the Seivane family, whose workshop is the Obradoiro de Gaitas Seivane.
 She started her musical career at the age of three.
 Guided by her father Álvaro Seivane and influenced by skilled bagpipers such as her grandfather Xosé Manuel Seivane, Ricardo Portela and Moxenas, she is notable in the bagpipe world and the world of traditional Galician music.
 She synthesizes the "enxebre" style of the ancient bagpipers while creating her own style including other musical influences.